 Transactions with non-controlling interests are treated as transactions with the Group’s equity providers.
-Differences between the consideration paid for the acquisition of a non-controlling interest and the relevant proportion of the carrying amount of the subsidiary’s net assets are recognised in other comprehensive income.
-Gains and losses arising from the sale of non-controlling interests are also recognised in other comprehensive income, provided there is no change in control.
+Differences between the consideration paid for the acquisition of a non-controlling interest and the relevant proportion of the carrying amount of the subsidiary’s net assets are recognised in equity.
+Gains and losses arising from the sale of non-controlling interests are also recognised in equity, provided there is no change in control.

 Associates and joint ventures that are of material importance to the presentation of the financial position and financial performance of the KION Group are accounted for using the equity method.